 Show ContentsHassall History, Family Crest & Coats of Arms

-Early Origins of the Hassall family
+Early Origins and Etymology of Hassall

 The surname Hassall was first found in Cheshire at Hassall, a village and civil parish in the Borough of Cheshire East which dates back to at least the Domesday Book where it was listed as Etshale as land held by William Malbank.
 At that time it was part of the Middlewich Hundred and was land enough for two ploughs.
 1 2